 Our commercial success depends significantly on our ability to operate without infringing, violating or misappropriating the patents and other proprietary rights of third-parties.
-Our own technologies may infringe, violate or misappropriate the patents or other proprietary rights of third-parties, or we may be subject to third-party claims of such infringement.
+Our own technologies, products or product candidates may infringe, violate or misappropriate the patents or other proprietary rights of third-parties, or we may be subject to third-party claims of such infringement.
 Numerous U.S. and foreign issued patents and pending patent applications owned by third-parties exist in the fields in which we are developing our products and product candidates.
-For example, we are aware of several issued patents related to auto-injection devices that may be relevant to our auto-injection device developed with Phillips-Medisize A/S (formerly Medicom Innovation Partner A/S); however, we believe that these (i) are invalid, and/or (ii) do not and will not cover our product or device.
 Additionally, we are aware of patents owned by a competitor that are related to CNP variants.
 Although we believe that these patents are not infringed by us and/or are invalid, we could be wrong in our assessment.
-We cannot be certain that our products and product candidates will not infringe these or other existing or future patents.
+We cannot be certain that our technologies, products and product candidates will not infringe these or other existing or future patents of third-parties.
 The scope of a patent claim is determined by an interpretation of the law, the written disclosure in a patent and the patent's prosecution history.
-Our interpretation of the relevance or the scope of a patent or a pending application may be incorrect, which may negatively impact our ability to market our products.
-Additionally, because patent applications can take many years to issue and may be confidential for 18 months or more after filing, and because pending patent claims can be revised before issuance, there may be applications now pending which may later result in issued patents that may be infringed by the manufacture, use or sale of our products or product candidates or our TransCon technologies.
-We may not be aware of patents that have already issued that a third-party might assert are infringed by our products or product candidates.
-It is also possible that patents of which we are aware, but which we do not believe are relevant to our products or product candidates, could nevertheless be found to be infringed by our products or product candidates.
-Moreover, we may face patent infringement claims from non-practicing entities that have no relevant product revenue and against whom our own patent portfolio may thus have no deterrent effect.
+Our interpretation of the relevance or the scope of a patent or a pending patent application may be incorrect, which may negatively impact our ability to market our products.
+Additionally, because patent applications can take many years to issue and may be confidential for 18 months or more after filing, and because pending patent claims can be revised before issuance, there may be applications now pending which may later result in issued patents that may be infringed by the manufacture, use, import or sale of our technologies, products or product candidates.
+We may not be aware of patents that have already issued that a third-party might assert are infringed by our technologies, products or product candidates.
+It is also possible that patents of which we are aware, but which we do not believe are relevant to our technologies, products or product candidates.
+It is also possible that patents of which we are aware, but which we do not believe

 In addition, we may face costly and time-consuming intellectual property litigation with the NDA holders, BLA holders and Orange Book patentees of the products in respect of which we seek to obtain FDA approval.
-Companies that produce branded pharmaceutical products for which there are listed patents in the FDA's Orange Book routinely bring patent infringement litigation against applicants seeking FDA approval to manufacture and market branded and/or generic forms of their products.
+Companies that produce branded biopharmaceutical products for which there are listed patents in the FDA's Orange Book routinely bring patent infringement litigation against applicants seeking FDA approval to manufacture and market branded and/or generic forms of their products.
 Accordingly, we may face patent litigation as a result of our submission of NDA and BLA applications to the FDA or as a result of submitting an MAA with the EMA.